 Warning: people who make their living from such modelling may not like what I have to say.

 Astrology, like econometric 4Ps modelling, has many fans, many of whom are very intelligent capable people.
 Proponents of astrology and marketing mix modelling each use the same arguments to justify their practice (eg that it is popular, that it is rigorous, highly technical etc).
 And the documented predictive track record of each is similar, ie sparse and not flattering.

-Econometric style modelling has a great future in marketing but it is over used and not subjected to serious enough criticism and scrutiny.
+Econometric style modelling has some value in marketing but it is over used and not subjected to serious enough criticism and scrutiny.
 I’m talking about statistical ‘best fit’ modelling of marketing mix effects, i.e. attempts to quantify the sales effect of different aspects of the marketing mix.
 This is now a common service offered by all the big market research companies as well as specialist consultancies.

 How your marketing mix affects sales is an important question, so I don’t blame marketers trying something that offers a solution.
 Unfortunately it is very much a second best solution.
 Instead, or at least in addition, they should be doing experiments, and replying more on scientific models that generalise across a known range of conditions and so can be used to predict and explain.

 Here are some of the problems with econometric marketing mix modelling:

 1) Firstly, such statistical modelling works on variation in the dependent variable (eg sales or share) and the independent variables (advertising spend or SoV or exposures, pricing, media strategy, timing, point of sale, sales team emphasis etc).
 But very often there is little in the way of variation, especially in the dependent variable.
 Big established brands show little sales reaction to changes in advertising.
 While even smaller growing brands simply keep on their trajectory.
 This makes it practically impossible to correctly statistically model the impact of advertising on sales.